Press Releases & SEO: All You Need To Know

 One way of streamlining your business’s news and events to the press is through press releases (PR).
-As defined by the Oxford English Dictionary, press releases are official statements that brands or entities issue to the media that provide information on an event or a specific matter.
+The Oxford English Dictionary defines press releases as official statements that brands or entities issue to the media that provide information on an event or a specific matter.

 Press releases usually come in written format (print and digital), but you can also publish them in audio (podcast) or video format.
 For leading brands who will conduct an event or are nominees of an awarding body, the best way to tell the people is to grab the media’s attention quickly.